-What do I do in the morning now that I have 2 hours before work?
-First things first….
+First things first.
 Coffee.
 My preferred method is pour over with a CHEMEX coffee maker 6 Cup.
 I usually buy Caribou Medium Blend because Costco has it for cheap.
-Then while I am enjoying a cup of that I browse a few of my favorite sites/apps for a few minutes before the oldest is up.
-Once he comes downstairs, I feed him breakfast.
+Then while I am enjoying a cup of that I browse a few of my favorite sites/apps for a few minutes, check my email, and fix any bugs that I know about on my own sites and apps.
+Once the oldest comes downstairs, I feed him breakfast and make his lunch.
 I will also feed the youngest as well if my wife has already left for work.
 After the kids have eaten, I will do about 10-20 pull-ups, shoulder presses and lunges.
 Enough to get out of breath.
 Then I shower, get dressed, pack lunch for my oldest, and get the kids ready for school/daycare.

 I walk the oldest to school everyday and the youngest to daycare if the weather permits.
 I usually get around 5,000 steps in before 9am.
 When I make it back home, I let my dog out one more time.
 Lastly, during my short drive to work, I usually listen to the Choose FI podcast.
 About 2 hours later, I am finally at work ready to start doing some coding.
 Not a bad morning.
 It beats the hustle and bustle that a lot of people deal with.